-\item Drift $r_d$: This novel reward function penalizes drifting when on slippery terrain. $\p_a$ is the position of the robot in the next time step calculated by the given action and $\p_r$ is the real position in the next time step:
+\item Drift $r_d$: This novel reward function penalizes drifting on slippery terrains. $\p_a$ is the position of the robot in the next time step calculated by the given action, and $\p_r$ is the real position in the next time step:

-\item Stability $r_s$ : This reward encourages the robot to run with more stability, which is $s$ defined in Equation \ref{eqn:single_stability}.
-The $s_{th}$ is the threshold of the stability, and here we choose 0.5:
+\item Stability $r_s$ : This reward encourages the robot to run with more stability, which is $vb$ as defined in Equation \ref{eqn:single_stability}.
+The $vb_{th}$ is the stability threshold, which we consider as 0.5 during the experiments:

-\item Obstacles $r_c$: This reward penalizes the robot when it runs close to obstacles. $c_{th}=1.5 \times r_{\text{rob}}$ is the distance threshold to obstacles, where $r_{\text{rob}}$ is the radius of the robot. $d_c = \min{\d_o}$ is the nearest distance to all the nearby obstacles. $\d_o$ is the vector of sampled distances:
+\item Obstacles $r_c$: This reward penalizes the robot when it runs close to obstacles. $c_{th}=1.5 \times r_{\text{rob}}$ is the distance threshold to obstacles, where $r_{\text{rob}}$ is the radius of the robot. $d_c = \min{(\d_o)}$ is the nearest distance to all the nearby obstacles.
+Here, $\d_o$ is the single-channel Lidar data, which is a vector of sampled distances:

 \item Elevation changes $r_e$: This reward encourages the robot to move to areas with lower elevation changes.
-The elevation change is represented by the gradient of the elevation map. $\g_e$ represents the gradient vector along the direction of the robot:
+The elevation change is represented by the gradient of the elevation map. $\g_e$ represents the gradient vector along the heading direction of the robot: